scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 ------------

-The SciPy India conference provides an opportunity for those interested in Python to learn new developments, talk about how they have used Python, meet other interested users/developers and participate in the community.
+The SciPy India conference provides an opportunity for those interested in Python to learn of new developments, talk about how they have used Python, meet other interested users/developers and participate in the community.

-The Python FOSSEE group has also been organizing the SciPy India conference since 2009.
+The Python FOSSEE group has been organizing the SciPy India conference since 2009.
 Seven conferences have been organized thus far.
 The conferences have traditionally been held in December.
 They are largely funded by the FOSSEE project.
 The project staff manage the local organization almost